LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-From the two equations above we deduce that if we define for a given real number $s$ (including negative numbers!) the $s$-th order Sobolev space as
+From the two equations above, we deduce that if we define for a given real number $s$ (including negative numbers!), the $s$-th order Sobolev space as